frankenwiki/frankenwiki/README.md

 - [x] configure where the wiki .md files live ('/wiki')
 - [ ] save said pages to table storage
 - [x] pipe out stored static pages on request
-- [ ] scan and serve images and other assets
+- [x] serve images and other static assets
 - [x] templates / themes
 - [ ] scan for links on pages, record: pages that this page links to, pages that link to this page
 - [ ] file system watcher - rebuild on change